Mexican president tests positive for COVID-19, symptoms mild - WTMJ

 “He is carrying out his functions as president of the republic.
 He will continue keeping an eye on public affairs,” she said.
 Sánchez Cordero, who spoke without wearing a mask, said she was awaiting test results of her own.

-Despite his age and high blood pressure, López Obrador has not received a vaccine shot, though Mexico has received batches of Pfizer-BioNTech doses.
+Despite his age and high blood pressure, López Obrador has not received a vaccine, though Mexico has received batches of Pfizer-BioNTech doses.
 He has said that health workers would be the first to get them.
 Under the government plan, people over 60 will start being vaccinated in February.

-He spent the weekend in San Luis Potosi and Nuevo Leon states, where he was photographed without a mask.

-He has also resisted locking down the economy, noting the devastating effect it would have on so many Mexicans who live day to day, despite that the country has registered nearly 150,000 COVID-19 deaths and more than 1.7 million infections.
-A new wave of infections has pushed the health system of the country’s capital city close to saturation.
+He has also resisted locking down the economy, noting the devastating effect it would have on so many Mexicans who live day to day.
+The country has registered nearly 150,000 COVID-19 deaths and more than 1.7 million infections.
+A new wave of infections has pushed the health system of the capital city close to saturation.

 Early in the pandemic, asked how he was protecting Mexico, López Obrador took two religious amulets from his wallet and proudly showed them off.

-In November, Tedros Adhanom Ghebreyesus, head of the World Health Organization, urged Mexico’s leaders be serious about the coronavirus and set examples for its citizens, saying that “Mexico is in bad shape” with the pandemic.
+In November, Tedros Adhanom Ghebreyesus, head of the World Health Organization, urged Mexico’s leaders to be serious about the coronavirus and set examples for its citizens, saying that “Mexico is in bad shape” with the pandemic.
+He did not name López Obrador.

-He didn’t name López Obrador, but said: “We would like to ask Mexico to be very serious.”

 On Monday, the WHO chief said via Twitter: “I am sorry to hear that you have tested positive for #COVID19, President @lopezobrador— .
 I wish you swift recovery.
 Stay strong!”

-At the start of the pandemic López Obrador was criticized for still leaning into crowds and giving hugs.
-The eternal campaigner, López Obrador’s style of politics has always been very hands-on and personal.
-As the pandemic grew he began limiting attendance to his events and maintaining his distance from supporters.
+At the start of the pandemic López Obrador was criticized for leaning into crowds and giving hugs.
+The eternal campaigner, his political style has always been hands-on and personal.
+As the pandemic grew, he began limiting attendance to his events and maintaining his distance from supporters.

+López Obrador is known to be stubborn and more often doubles down on a position rather than retreat in the face of criticism.

+“He really is an individual of convictions and fixed ideas,” Acuña said.
+“He doesn’t easily change his positions and decisions.”
+Still, she thought it was more likely that he will begin wearing a mask than making a dramatic change in his optimistic discourse about the pandemic.

-Along a Mexico City boulevard Monday, Gabriel Osorio, wearing a mask and protective glasses with his suit and tie, said it was a risky situation.
+Along a Mexico City boulevard Monday, Gabriel Osorio, who was wearing a mask and protective glasses with his suit and tie, said it was a risky situation.

 “We hope that he recovers and returns soon,” Osorio said.
 “Also, I didn’t think that he took the correct measures to take care of himself.”